neutron-org/dex-quint-model/modelReport.md

     }
 }
 ```
-The action nondeterministically defines which exact message should be sent.
+The action non-deterministically defines which exact message should be sent.
 Let's examine it part-by-part.

 The line `require(relevantCreatorsAndPools != Set())` requires that there are some users with non-zero shares in pools, from which they could withdraw.